-The EPL falls within Commercial land.
+The EPL falls within Communal land and commercial land.
 The Proponent is required to secure a signed agreement from the affected landowners/farmers, and managements to gain access to the areas of interest for prospecting and exploration investigations as per Section 52 of the Minerals (Prospecting and Mining) Act No. 33 of 1992 and Section 2.2.3 of the Minerals Policy of Namibia.